 Mr. Deming has written and spoken extensively on various international legal issues.
 Recently, his book entitled Anti-Bribery Laws in Common Law Jurisdictions was published by Oxford University Press.
 Previously, he authored a best-selling book published by the American Bar Association: The Foreign Corrupt Practices Act and the New International Norms.
 For many years, he served as a member of the Board of Editorial Advisors to the Foreign Corrupt Practices Reporter and chaired a number of ABA national institutes on the Foreign Corrupt Practices Act.
 In serving in a variety of leadership capacities with the ABA, Mr. Deming has taken a leading role in the development of policy in a range of areas, especially international law and issues relating to compliance with various regulatory regimes.

-For a number of years, Mr. Deming has lectured at numerous law and business schools and served as an adjunct professor at the John Marshall Law School Center for International Business and Trade Law in Chicago.
-He has been a member of the Council of the ABA’s Section of International Law where he has also served in various capacities as an officer.
-He has chaired divisions that focused on international transactions, dispute resolution, business regulation, and public international law and chaired numerous committees.
+For a number of years, Mr. Deming has lectured at numerous law and business schools, including serving adjunct clinical law professor at the University of Michigan Law School and as an adjunct professor at the University of Illinois-Chicago Law School.
+He has been a member of the Council of the ABA’s Section of International Law where he also served as an officer and chaired divisions that focused on international transactions, dispute resolution, business regulation, and public international law.
 He co-founded, co-chaired, and served on the steering committee of the ABA’s committee that focuses on anti-corruption initiatives, the Anti-Corruption Committee.
-He continues to serve as a senior advisor to the Anti-Corruption Committee.
-In recent years, with the ABA’s Section of International law, Mr. Deming served as a co-chair of the International Anti-Money Laundering Committee and as a vice chair of the International Reporting Standards (IFRS) of the Securities and Capital Markets Committee.
+Mr. Deming served as a co-chair of the International Anti-Money Laundering Committee and as a vice chair of the International Reporting Standards (IFRS) of the Securities and Capital Markets Committee.
 Mr. Deming has also served as the Chair of the International Law Section of the State Bar of Michigan.

 Other Professional Activities